warakornchanthima/esp-32-cam-controll/README.md

 # esp-32-cam-controll
-This is my school project to controll esp-32 camera on phone.
+This is my school project to controll esp-32 camera on phone. and I am redoing it again because it doesn't work well.